Hubble's law

-Hubble's law, also known as the Hubble–Lemaître law, is the observation in physical cosmology that galaxies are moving away from Earth at speeds proportional to their distance.
-In other words, the farther they are, the faster they are moving away from Earth.
-The velocity of the galaxies has been determined by their redshift, a shift of the light they emit toward the red end of the visible spectrum.
+Hubble's law, officially the Hubble–Lemaître law, is the observation in physical cosmology that galaxies are moving away from Earth at speeds proportional to their distance.
+In other words, the farther a galaxy is from the Earth, the faster it moves away.
+A galaxy's recessional velocity is typically determined by measuring its redshift, a shift in the frequency of light emitted by the galaxy.